 COSHH applies to every industry, including construction, however many workplaces fail to adequately assess the risks of exposure to hazardous substances.
 Health risks are the biggest killer in construction, so what causes COSHH failures in construction and how can we avoid them?

 The Control of Substances Hazardous to Health (COSHH) Regulations are a well-known set of regulations.
 Whatever industry to work in, including construction, COSHH applies.

 And construction uses and creates its fair share of hazardous substances.
 Cement, paints, plaster, lead, concrete, mortar, fuels.
 And you can find hazardous substances in many forms on the construction site.
 Sprays, fumes, liquids, dust.

 However many workplaces fail to adequately assess the risks from exposure to hazardous substances.

 Why is this?

-Well often because the hazardous substances are not what we would class as dangerous chemicals, a sniff or a splash is not going to lead to instant death, and the substances are part of every day use.
+Often because the hazardous substances you use are not what we would classify as dangerous chemicals - they don't kill you the moment you are exposed - a sniff or a splash won't lead to instant death.

 In short, the risks are overlooked.